bulwark-crypto/Bulwark-Docker/bulwark-node/README.md

 docker container run -d -v NAME:/home/bulwark/.bulwark --name NAME bulwarkcrypto/bulwark:latest  -externalip=ADDRESS -masternode=1 -masternodeaddr=ADDRESS:52543 -masternodeprivkey=KEY -listen=1 -server=1
 ```

 Replace _NAME_, _ADDRESS_ and _KEY_ with your own values.

+- **NAME:** Any name you want to use for the node.
+Must contain only alphanumeric characters.
+- **ADDRESS:** The external IP address your masternode should use.
+Usually the main IP of the VPS.
+- **KEY:** The masternode key.
+You can generate one in the debug console of your wallet with the command `masternode genkey`.

 This line will create a container with a persistent storage volume for the chaindata, but it will **not** save parameters like the IP and key, so every time you shut it down and start it back up, you need to pass your parameters again.

 ### Using bulwark.conf (For a single node)